Komalmore0420/Image-Colour-Identification/README.md

 3. The Machine Learning part
 Now, the main idea is that it is possible to use the image as a (N_rows X N_columns X N_channels) vector.
 Considering this vector, it is possible to apply the K Means algorithm and identify k clusters, that will be our colors.
 This is super interesting for several reasons.
 The first one is that it does not require any specific training on a huge set of images.
 The second one is that you can increase the number of clusters (and, thus, the number of colors), choosing a smaller or higher amount of tones.

-In order to do that, you will need these functions:
+In order to do that, you will need these functions:  [1]  get_image   [2] RGB2HEX

+Once it is done, you will have your 10 colors (I have chosen them to be 10 by setting “number_of_colors=10”)